shgonzalez/shgonzalez.github.io/_posts/2018-03-15-Network-Commands-in-HPUX.md

 ```

-### Check proceses associated by a port, for example port tcp:22
+### Check processes associated by a port, for example port tcp:22
 ```
  lsof -i tcp:22
 ```
-### Verifiy the switch which is connected with CDP  (Cisco Discovery Protocol)
+### Verify the switch which is connected with CDP  (Cisco Discovery Protocol)
 ```
 tcpdump -nn -v -i lan900 -s 1500 -c 1 'ether[20:2] == 0x2000'
 ```